 Set Master Background Color...
 Open a dialog to set the background window color.
 Copy Selection Copy the selected processes and statistics to the VSD clipboard.
 Show Statistics InfoOpen the Statistics Information Window Combine When selecting multiple processes, combine the statistics data for all selected process into a single line.
-Combine Across Files When Combine is also enabled, selecting multiple processes that are in multiple separate files will combine the statistics data for all selected process into a single line.

 No Flatlines Exclude statistics that do not change.
 Single File Mode When this is checked, the display includes only the currently selected file.
 When not checked, the statistics for all open files are displayed together.